plone/Products.Archetypes/Products/Archetypes/README.txt

    ZOPE_HOME/bin/test.py -v -C etc/zope.conf --libdir Products/Archetypes/

- You can find ZopeTestCase and PloneTestCase at http://svn.plone.org/collective/ For now you have to get the cvs versions!
+ You can find ZopeTestCase and PloneTestCase at http://svn.plone.org/collective/ For now you have to get the svn versions!

 Documentation